cardano-foundation/cf-reeve-application/erp-cert/oAuth2Setup.md

 ```
 This will create a certifate pair with RSA-PSS.
 The public part is needed to be uploaded to netsuite.
 The private part must be kept secret and used in the connector.
-The path to this file must be passed to the application by leveraging the environment variable `NETSUITE_ALTAVIA_CLIENT_PRIVATE_KEY_FILE_PATH`.
+The path to this file must be passed to the application by leveraging the environment variable `LOB_NETSUITE_CLIENT_PRIVATE_KEY_FILE_PATH`.

 2. Adding the certificate to Netsuite
 - Create a new integration record in Netsuite
   - Go to Setup > Integration > Manage Integrations > New
-  - When created you will see a client ID this is needed and needs to passed to the application by leveraging the environment variable`NETSUITE_ALTAVIA_CLIENT_CLIENT_ID`
+  - When created you will see a client ID this is needed and needs to passed to the application by leveraging the environment variable`LOB_NETSUITE_CLIENT_CLIENT_ID`
   - **Attention**: You will see this clientID only once in Netsuite!
 - Create Client Credential Setup (M2M)
   - Go to Setup > Integration > OAuth 2.0 Client Credentials Setup and click Create new
   - Choose an `Entity` and a `Role` and for `Application` choose the Integration you created in the previos step
   - Then Upload the public part of your certificate
   - After saving you will see a new row in the table.
-Copy the certificate ID and save it in the environment variable `NETSUITE_ALTAVIA_CLIENT_CERTIFICATE_ID`
+Copy the certificate ID and save it in the environment variable `LOB_NETSUITE_CLIENT_CERTIFICATE_ID`
 3. Additional parameters needed:
-- `NETSUITE_ALTAVIA_ADAPTER_CLIENT_URL`: Base url of the Netsuite account (usally `https://<NETSUITE_ID>.restlets.api.netsuite.com/app/site/hosting/restlet.nl?<EXTRA PARAMS>`)
+- `LOB_NETSUITE_CLIENT_URL`: Base url of the Netsuite account (usally `https://<NETSUITE_ID>.restlets.api.netsuite.com/app/site/hosting/restlet.nl?<EXTRA PARAMS>`)
-- `NETSUITE_ALATAVIA_CLIENT_TOKEN_URL`: Token url of the Netsuite account (usually `https://<NETSUITE_ID>.suitetalk.api.netsuite.com/services/rest/auth/oauth2/v1/token`)
+- `LOB_NETSUITE_CLIENT_TOKEN_URL`: Token url of the Netsuite account (usually `https://<NETSUITE_ID>.suitetalk.api.netsuite.com/services/rest/auth/oauth2/v1/token`)